 • The genuine desire to help people and solve problems

-• Up to date understanding of legislation and regulation within your niche
+• Up to date understanding of legislation and regulation within personal injury

-The findings of our Audience Insight Report indicated that the average Personal Injury Lawyer salary in the UK is £43,461 per year.
-Earning potential for Lawyers in this practice area can vary depending on factors such as location, employer and experience level.
+Findings from our 2021 Audience Insight Report indicate that the average Personal Injury Lawyer salary in the UK is £40,833 per year.